 Have you tried Scrumpy?
 Please share your thoughts in a review!

 This gorgeous free and open source tool offers what most paid Agile software provides: backlogs, Kanban boards, task management, sprints, and QA.
+Not convinced?
+If you are interested in products with comparable features, these Taiga alternatives could be what you are looking for.

 Price: Public projects are completely free; there are five tiers of paid plans for private projects